wagood/laralist/README.md

 * [Metrics](https://github.com/eliseekn/laravel-metrics) for Laravel.
 Generate easily metrics and trends data of your models for your dashboards. <!-- metrics, dashboard, statistic -->

+* [MII](https://github.com/techmahedy/mini-laravel).
+A basic PHP MVC framework design in a way that you feel like you are working in a Laravel application.
+In this framework you will get all the basic features of a web application needs like routing, middleware, dependency injection, eloquent relationship, model, blade template engine and interface injection and many mores. <!-- framework -->

 * Convert [MJML to HTML](https://github.com/spatie/mjml-php) using PHP.
 MJML is a markup language designed to reduce the pain of coding a responsive email.
 [Craft emails that look good in each email client using MJML](https://freek.dev/2549-craft-emails-that-look-good-in-each-email-client-using-mjml) <!-- email, mjml -->

 * Laravel [MockApi](https://github.com/lichtner/laravel-mock-api) is a powerful yet lightweight library designed for mocking external APIs and web services.